jefflcy/feedback-sentiment/README.md

-# SensiFeed
+# iFeel

-SensiFeed is a web-based platform built to capture feedback on change management initiatives and use AI-powered sentiment analysis to understand the sentiment behind the feedback.
+iFeel is a web-based platform built to capture feedback on change management initiatives and use AI-powered sentiment analysis to understand the sentiment behind the feedback.
 It's built with Flask and SQLite for the backend, and HTML and CSS for the frontend.

 ## Features